AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Dr. Beecher pays this remarkable testimony: "*I do not know an unworthy, low, or mean character in any prominent, open, and avowed Restorationist of that age of freedom of inquiry which was inaugurated by the AIexandrine school, and defended by Origen*.
-But besides this it is true
-\* \* \* that these ancient believers in final restoration lived and toiled and suffered, in an atmosphere of joy and hope, and were not loaded with a painful and crushing burden of sorrow in view of the endless misery of innumerable multitudes. \* \* \* It may not be true that these results were owing mainly to the doctrine of universal restoration.
+But besides this it is true...that these ancient believers in final restoration lived and toiled and suffered, in an atmosphere of joy and hope, and were not loaded with a painful and crushing burden of sorrow in view of the endless misery of innumerable multitudes....
+It may not be true that these results were owing mainly to the doctrine of universal restoration.
 It may be that their views of Christ and the Gospel, which were decidedly Orthodox, exerted the main power to produce these results.
 But one thing is true: the doctrine of universal restoration